 Charter booking terms and conditions:

-Confirmations: Bookings cannot be confirmed until 20% deposit is received via bank transfer.
+Confirmations: Bookings cannot be confirmed until 25% deposit is received via bank transfer.
+For certain special rate or December bookings this may vary.

 Payment: Full payment is required at least 14 days prior to charter by direct transfer into our bank account.